AnonymerNiklasistanonym/MoonpieBot/README.md

 ## Setup

+1. Install a recent version of [nodejs](https://nodejs.org/en/download/)
+2. Clone this repository via git or download the source code
+3. Open the directory of the cloned or downloaded source code in a terminal
+   - Windows: Powershell
+   - Linux: xfce-terminal or another one
-1. Install all dependencies
+4. Install all nodejs dependencies

    ```sh
    npm install
    ```

-2. Build the bot (it needs to be compiled from TypeScript to JavaScript)
+5. Build the bot (it needs to be compiled from TypeScript to JavaScript)

    ```sh
    npm run build
    ```

+   *TODO: Think about adding a command to clean dev dependencies for a smaller footprint*

-3. Provide the necessary environment variables or a [`.env`](./.env.example) file with the following information:
+6. Provide the necessary environment variables or a [`.env`](./.env.example) file with the following information:

    ```sh
    # error, warn, info, debug